atl-jugheads/atl-jugheads.github.io/readme.md

 ## We are currently [accepting presentation proposals for November](https://docs.google.com/forms/d/e/1FAIpQLSfY1c4y2vLE-q3VMBjOpvTi4pK5D6Q9KudNk25AsxQUjsT3eA/viewform)

-Currently we are preparing for the [**premiere Callist☾ M☾rn on November 11, 2017 at Georgia Tech Research Institute**](https://callisto-morns.github.io/one/) from 9am to 1pm.
+Currently we are preparing for the [**premiere Callisto Morn on November 11, 2017 at Georgia Tech Research Institute**](https://callisto-morns.github.io/one/) from 9am to 1pm.
 We currently have a [Call for Participation](https://docs.google.com/forms/d/e/1FAIpQLSfY1c4y2vLE-q3VMBjOpvTi4pK5D6Q9KudNk25AsxQUjsT3eA/viewform) out and encourage anyone to submit their work as long as Project Jupyter plays a role.

 ---